This is generally overlooked by most people and there is under-appreciation of the problem.

 - With clinical examination and non-invasive testing mostly proper diagnosis is established.

 - Used for assessing DVT and the etiology and severity of CVI.

 - In DVT venous compressibility along with flow characteristics are diagnostic.
-The flow direction is assessed in a 30% reverse Trendelenburg position during manoeuvres like valsalva and augmentation after limb compression.
+The flow direction is assessed in a 30% reverse Trendelenburg position during maneuvers like Valsalva and augmentation after limb compression.
 Some use the cuff inflation-deflation method with rapid cuff deflation in the standing position to demonstrate reflux.

 - Reflux is determined by the direction of flow towards the feet.
 The reflux time is noted and the longer the reflux time the more severe the problem.

 - It can help us to see the valvular function.

 - Used to establish the diagnosis of CVI